plenoptic-org/plenoptic/docs/tutorials/models/Portilla-Simoncelli.md

 print(stats)
 ```

-To use `Metamer`, simply initialize it with the target image and the model, then call `.synthesize()`.
+To use `Metamer`, simply initialize it with the target image and the model, then call `synthesize`.
 By setting `store_progress=True`, we update a variety of attributes (all of which start with `saved_`) on each iteration so we can later examine, for example, the synthesized image over time.
 Let's quickly run it for just 10 iterations to see how it works.

 ```{code-cell} ipython3
 met = po.synth.Metamer(img, model)